SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 To prolong how long Revnyris could imbue herself into Sho-Terra-Nu's creations, they taught the creatures to survive, and the creatures lived in great harmony together.

-Sho-Terra-Nu would create a vessel, and Revnyris, aching to enter her vessel, would coarse through the veins of the creature, and as the two gods resonated with each other in shared creation they would bask in the resulting sunsets of creation.
+Sho-Terra-Nu would create a vessel, and Revnyris, aching to enter it, would coarse through the veins of the creature, and as the two goddesses resonated with each other in shared creation they would bask in the resulting sunsets of creation.

 They continued this ritual for eons, and it was good.